lscantillo/lscantillo/README.md

 Software Engineer - RoR Backend - Devops Culture Lover
 ------------------------------------------------------

 Electronic Engineer, currently working as a Ruby on Rails developer.
-During the last five years, I have helped along with a team to the digital transformation of different companies at national and international levels using tools and platforms in the cloud.
+During the last six years, I have helped along with a team to the digital transformation of different companies at national and international levels using tools and platforms in the cloud.
 As a developer, my biggest motivation is to see that my work helps companies to optimize their processes, improve their services and adopt new technologies.

 * 🌍 I'm based in Barranquilla, Colombia
 * ✉️  You can contact me at [lscantillo10@gmail.com](mailto:lscantillo10@gmail.com)